New Zealand’s Weird and Wonderful Wildlife

 9. New Zealand Fur Seal

 Once hunted for their meat, New Zealand fur seals are now a protected species in New Zealand.
 They are abundant on the South Island coastlines, particularly around Kaikoura, the Catlins and Fiordland National Park.
 However, they are even known to visit as far north as the Bay of Islands in winter.
 Although fur seals tend to stick to the coast, they have been known to wander into people’s backyards.
-Find out where to see them in 10 Best Places to See Seals in New Zealand.
+Find out where to see them in the 10 Best Places to See Seals in New Zealand.

 Tuataras are the only surviving reptile species from the dinosaur era, which gives them the nickname “the living dinosaur”.
 Another fun fact about the tuatara, they have a third eye on the top of their heads.
 Many conservation centres around New Zealand house tuatara.